-- 1. If a child needs to be picked early from the Scholars' Academy, the parent must send the teacher a written request.
+If a child needs to be picked early from the Scholars' Academy, the parent must send the teacher a written request.
 The child will be dismissed to the office and only an authorized adult can sign the student out from the office.
 NO CHILD WILL BE ALLOWED TO GO HOME EARLY UNATTENDED.
-The adult who is picking up the child MUST be listed as an approved adult for pick up on the emergency card at the child's home school AND have a picture ID.
-Students will not be released to any adult who is not authorized and listed on record at the child's home school. - 2.
-If someone other than the parent is picking up the child, a signed note from the parent must be in the office, and identification must be presented to be copied and filed with the note.

-The process and procedure for monitoring student attendance at Scholars' Academy begins with attendance sheets giving to all school liaisons for them to take attendance each morning.
+The adult who is picking up the child MUST be listed as an approved adult for pick up on the emergency card at the child's home schoolars' Academy begins with attendance sheets giving to all school liaisons for them to take attendance each morning.
 Prior to students getting on the bus, the liaison (or school designee) is to check off who is getting on the bus.
 A photocopy of that list is to be made: one going to Scholars' Academy and the other remaining at the home school.